uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 For more information about eligibility, sign-up and how customers will use Making Tax Digital for Income Tax, refer to [Making Tax Digital for Income Tax step by step guidance (GOV.UK)](https://www.gov.uk/guidance/use-making-tax-digital-for-income-tax).

-HMRC's vision for Making Tax Digital (MTD) for Income Tax is to allow individuals to fulfil their income tax obligations and optionally manage their wider obligations entirely through compatible software.
+HMRC's vision for Making Tax Digital (MTD) for Income Tax is to allow individuals to fulfil their income tax obligations entirely through compatible software whilst still being fully responsible for the data that is submitted.
 Customers will be able to:

 - maintain a digital record of their tax affairs
 - submit quarterly updates of income and expenditure